irohitraj/Computer-Vision/Faster_RCNN fine tuning/README.md

-# Fine tuning Faster RCNN
+# Faster RCNN and its Fine tuning
 This repo contains the code for fine-tuning Faster RCnn on your custom dataset.
 You can use any of the jupyter notebook you want to do this task.

 1. Notebook contains detailed commented code using class.
 You can find the notebook [here](https://github.com/irohitraj/Computer-Vision/blob/main/Faster_RCNN%20fine%20tuning/Supervised%20Fine-tuning%20using%20class.ipynb)